gshipley/summitlab14/Chapters/18-JavaEE.md

 ##**Maven**

 OpenShift Enterprise uses the Maven build system for all Java projects.
-Once you add new source code following the standard Maven directory structure, OpenShift Enterprise will recognize the existing *pom.xml* in your applications root directory in order to build the code remotely.
+Once you add new source code following the standard Maven directory structure, OpenShift Enterprise will recognize the existing *pom.xml* in your application's root directory in order to build the code remotely.

 The most important thing specified in the *pom.xml* file is a Maven profile named *openshift*.
 This is the profile which is invoked when you do deploy the code to OpenShift Enterprise.